-San Marino is one of the smallest countries and the oldest republic in the world.
-For people visiting the region of Emilia-Romagna in Italy, it’s a quick way to chalk up another country to their list of countries visited.
-When I checked my list, San Marino came in at #78.
-That’s the thought that sprang to my mind as I boarded the bus in Rimini, a beach town on the Adriatic Sea, for the one-hour drive to San Marino.
+San Marino is one of the smallest countries in the world.
+For people visiting the region of Emilia-Romagna in Italy, it’s a quick way to chalk up another country on their list.
+When I checked my list, San Marino (map) came in at #78.
+That’s the thought that sprang to my mind as I boarded the bus in Rimini, a beach town on the Adriatic Sea, for my day trip to San Marino.

 I must confess to knowing little about this tiny enclave in Italy.
-At 61 square kilometers (24 square miles) and with a population of around 30,000, the Republic of San Marino is indeed small.
 Prior to my visit, I knew two things about the republic: the San Marino Grand Prix Formula One race and its football (soccer) team (unfortunately, the source of numerous football jokes in Holland).
-What I discovered during my day in San Marino was a country steeped in history, with fiercely-independent people who take great pride in their culture and heritage.
+What I discovered during my day trip to San Marino was a country steeped in history, with fiercely-independent people who take great pride in their culture and heritage.
 I quickly realised that San Marino was much more than just #78.

 A stroll around San Marino

 The first thing I noticed as the bus crossed the border from Italy into San Marino was the number of banks along the road.
 Banking and tourism it is then – no wonder San Marino is one of the world’s wealthiest countries on a per capita basis.
 The bus zig-zagged up the imposing Monte Titano (the country’s highest peak and UNESCO World Heritage Site, and location of the historic town of San Marino) and stopped at the Piazzale Nazioni Unite where everyone disembarked.
 From here, I walked to the edge of the impressive town walls and gaped at the view.
 Spread out before me were green hills covered in a patchwork of meadows, vineyards and forests.
 The peaks of the Apennine mountains glistened in the distance.